Universality class of Ising critical states with long-range losses

-In the following we analyze the impact of a class of $\gamma(r)$ on Ising critical systems.
-Using the frequencies and amplitudes of the Raman sidebands~\cite{hung2016quantum}, we can engineer a loss channel~\eqref{eq:model} with a decay rate $\Gamma_q\sim \Gamma_1 q^\alpha$ with $\alpha>0$, at small momenta (see the note~\footnote{ The relation between $\Gamma_q$ and the amplitudes, $\Omega_b$, of the Raman sidebands is $\Omega_b\sim\sum_q e^{iqb}\sqrt{\Gamma_q}$ (see Ref.~\cite{kushal}).
-In order to have $\Gamma_q\sim q^\alpha$ for $q\to0$, the amplitudes have to scale as $\Omega_b\sim b^{-(d+\alpha/2)}$ for $b\gg1$.}).
-In such situation, the infrared modes are 'dark', asymptotically decoupled from dissipative effects, since $\Gamma_q$ vanishes as $q\to0$.
-Following the analogy with criticality in long-range interacting spin systems where instead it is the Hamiltonian spectral gap which scales as $m\sim q^\alpha$~\cite{fisher1972critical,dutta2001phase,maghrebi2016causality}, we can interpret the instance of criticality inspected in this work as a non-unitary analogue of critical long-range interacting Ising systems.
-Indeed, at long distances we have $\gamma(r)\propto 1/r^{\alpha+d}$ for its Fourier transform, $\Gamma_q$, to behave as $\Gamma_q\sim q^\alpha$ in the infrared.
-The anti-commutator in ~\eqref{eq:model} can be therefore regarded as a non-hermitian long-range interacting hamiltonian~\cite{kushal}.
-The shape of $\gamma(r)$ at short or intermediate distances is however inconsequential for our results which will be pertinent to soft, infrared modes at criticality.
-Therefore, our analysis applies to a broad class of spatial profiles $\gamma(r)$, provided they entail the infrared scaling of the Liouvillian gap mentioned above, $\Gamma_q\sim\Gamma_1q^\alpha$ (cf. with the inset in Fig.~\ref{fig1}).
+In the following we analyze the impact of a class of $\gamma(r)$, {which scales asymptotically as an inverse power law of $r$, on Ising critical systems (i.e. $\gamma(r)\propto 1/r^{\alpha+d}$ for large $r$, cf. with Fig.~\ref{fig1}).
+The details of the implementation of $\gamma(r)$ are contained in Refs.~\cite{hung2016quantum,kushal} } (see also note~\footnote{ The relation between $\Gamma_q$ and the amplitudes, $\Omega_b$, of the Raman sidebands is $\Omega_b\sim\sum_q e^{iqb}\sqrt{\Gamma_q}$ (see Ref.~\cite{kushal}).
+In order to have $\Gamma_q\sim q^\alpha$ for $q\to0$, the amplitudes have to scale as $\Omega_b\sim b^{-(d+\alpha/2)}$ for $b\gg1$.}). { Diagonalizing Eq.~\eqref{eq:model} in Fourier space with this shape of $\gamma(r)$, we obtain for the decay rate of the infrared modes the expression $\Gamma_q\sim \Gamma_1 q^\alpha$.
+These infrared modes are dark}, i.e. asymptotically decoupled from dissipative effects ($\Gamma_q$ vanishes as $q\to0$).
+Following the analogy with criticality in long-range interacting spin systems where instead the Hamiltonian spectral gap scales as $m\sim q^\alpha$~\cite{fisher1972critical,dutta2001phase,maghrebi2016causality}, we can interpret the instance of criticality inspected in this work as a non-unitary counterpart of critical long-range interacting Ising systems.
+This analogy is further supported by the fact that the anti-commutator in the Lindblad equation~\eqref{eq:model} can be regarded as a non-hermitian long-range interaction term~\cite{kushal}.
+We notice that the shape of $\gamma(r)$ at short or intermediate distances is inconsequential for our results which are relevant for soft, infrared modes at criticality.
+Therefore, our analysis applies to a broad class of spatial profiles $\gamma(r)$, provided they entail the infrared scaling of the Lindbladian spectrum mentioned above, $\Gamma_q\sim\Gamma_1q^\alpha$ (cf. with the inset in Fig.~\ref{fig1}).
 In this respect, our setup also extends previous instances on preparation and criticality of open quantum systems with dark states in cold atoms or quantum optics platforms, where, in contrast, the shape of non-local losses is not tunable~\cite{proseneisert,Moos,marcos2012photon,dalla2010quantum, Marino2016}.
-In the case discussed here, the exponent $\alpha$ can be flexibly varied by a proper choice of the amplitudes of the Raman sidebands (see note [69]).
-In the following we analyze the two distinct cases of $0<\alpha<1$, and $\alpha>1$ (see also Table~\ref{tabella} for a summary of the results). \\
+For the case discussed in this work, the exponent $\alpha$ can be flexibly varied by a proper choice of the amplitudes of the Raman sidebands (see note [73], or for more details Ref.~\cite{kushal}). {Notice that the $\alpha=0$ case will not display any interesting instance of dissipative criticality since it does not support dark states ($\Gamma_q$ constant for $q\to0$)}.\\